Holkham: 20th century

-Parish church of St Withburga
+Church of St Withburga

 Holkham parish church is just south of the coast road, hidden in the trees of the Holkham Estate.
 It stands on a tall circular mound, which archaeologists suggest might be man-made and possibly pre-Saxon.

 Holkham parish church is dedicated to Saint Withburga.
 This dedication to a Saxon saint often implies a church has Saxon origins.
 Excavations at Holkham have found Saxon remains near the west end which may be a tower.
 Norman remains have been found incorporated into the present building which implies that the Normans expanded the Saxon building – as they did at other churches.
 In turn this Norman church made way for an Early English building (13th century).
 The tower and the western part of the south aisle date from this period.
 The church guidebook notes that the tower gets progressively younger as it goes up.
 The lower section is Early English up to the sill of the belfry windows.
 The belfry itself is Decorated (14th century) while the battlements and pinnacles are Perpendicular (15th to 16th century).
 During restoration work at least six 12th and 13th century coffin lids with foliated crosses were found on site and are now on show inside the church.

 The north aisle and north transept are thought to have been added later than the 13th century as burials and parts of coffin lids were found under the foundations.
 The church is known to have been enlarged in the 14th century and many of the internal arches are Decorated period.
 By the early 18th century the church had fallen into decay but the development of Holkham Estate by the Coke family led to renewed interest in the church.
 In 1767 the Countess Dowager of Leicester put up £1,000 for its repair.
 She had overseen the completion of Holkham Hall after the death of the 1st Earl in 1759.

 A major renovation of the church was completed in 1869 at the expense of Juliana, the wife of the 2nd Earl of Leicester.
 This cost £9,000.
 She died the following year and has a striking sculpted memorial in the north chapel of the church.
 The unusual mausoleum in the west wall of the churchyard was built for Juliana in the 1870s, but her body was transferred in 1905 to the Coke family plot on the south side of the churchyard.

 Inside the parish church there are several other memorials to various members of the Coke family of Holkham Hall.
 During the post medieval period, many Cokes were also buried in St. Mary's Church, Tittleshall.